Paige Smith: Reception

-Of Mark and Paige's doomed wedding, Crick (All About Soap) quipped, "Wow!
+In December 2015, Ethan Sills of The Spin Off said that Paige was "probably the show's best character right now" and Valance would "most likely" go to Hollywood the following year.
+At the start of 2016, Alana Wulff from the Herald Sun quipped "Poor Paige (Olympia Valance) hasn't had an easy run of it lately.
+From love triangles to school fires, it hasn't been fun.
+When a bruised and battered Michelle shows up begging for a place to stay, Paige can't say no." Of Mark and Paige's doomed wedding, Crick (All About Soap) quipped, "Wow!
 We thought we'd seen it all when it comes to soap weddings here at All About Soap – but never before have we seen a groom arrest the bride just moments before the ceremony is about to start!"
 Crick went on to say that the wedding would "go down in Erinsborough history" for the wrong reasons, and that she thought Mark and Paige seemed like they were "made to be".
-In December 2015, Ethan Sills of The Spin Off said that Paige was "probably the show's best character right now" and Valance would "most likely" go to Hollywood the following year.
+A Herald Sun reporter included Lauren discovering Paige's existence in their "Neighbours' 30 most memorable moments" feature.